skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 soldiers left.

-At this point a town guard steps into the room and informs the Magistrate that a set of four new elite solders have just arrived and are now guarding the gates of the city.
+At this point a town guard steps into the room and informs the magistrate that a set of four new elite solders have just arrived and are now guarding the gates of the city.

 Eomer immediately leaves.